pitfail/pitfail-reports/proposal/proposal.rst

 Social Voting
 ~~~~~~~~~~~~~
 In addition to commenting on trades, users can "upvote" and "downvote" trades
 based on their opinion of trade.
-Votes are anonomous, but an aggregrate score
+Votes are anonymous, but an aggregate score
 is computed from the votes and is displayed next to each trade.
 This gives
 users an opportunity to interact with Pitfail similar to the voting system on
-StackOverflow and "Like" on Facebook:
+Stack Overflow and "Like" on Facebook:

 .. figure:: so-votes.png
     :width: 5 in